 Scleroderma may be hard to diagnose because it develops gradually and appears in different forms, and because some of the symptoms, such as GERD, can occur in people without scleroderma.

-The following tests may be necessary:
+The following tests

 - skin biopsy